asjad99/asjad99/README.md

 ####  Hi there 👋

+I am a:
-I am a Final year computer science Ph.D. student at the University of Wollongong  with a passion for building intelligent systems and using them to solve real world problems.
-My work centres on exploring applications of machine learning for process analytics, Decision Support and natural language understanding of text.
-I completed my undergraduate degree at GIK Institue.
-I completed my Masters’s degree in computer science with a distinction at the University of Wollongong.
-I write about my experiences at https://www.asjadk.io
+ - Final year computer science Ph.D. student :mortar_board: at the University of Wollongong
+ - Python and open-source enthusiast, with a passion for building intelligent systems and using them to solve real world problems.
+ - My work centres on exploring applications of machine learning for process analytics, Decision Support and natural language understanding of text.
+ - I write about my experiences at https://www.asjadk.io

 <a href="">